Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Warren, Christine B.; Lohser, Sara; Wene, Lauren C.; Pogue, Brian W.; Bailin, Philip; and Maytin, Edward, "Noninvasive Fluorescence Monitoring of Protoporphyrin IX Production and Clinical Outcomes in Actinic Keratoses Following Short-Contact Application of 5-Aminolevulinate" (2010).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3749.